bayeslife/testistic-bayes/README.md

 - PS - represents the expectation of poor qualty and a successful test
 - PS - represents the expectation of poor quality and a failing test

-The Relationship data structure represents
+The TestRelationship data structure represents
 ```
 {
     //intersections